Pnwcomputers/T1000E-Tracker/README.md

 ### On a LilyGO T-Deck (standalone, no phone)

 The T-Deck is just another node with a screen.
-Put it on the same mesh (Region US / Long Fast / Slot 20 + import `PNW_LoRa` channel via QR/URL), then:
+Put it on the same mesh (Region US / Long Fast / Slot 20 + import `LoRa_Name` channel via QR/URL), then:

 - **Nodes list** → the bag shows last position, distance, last-heard, battery.
 Tap for detail → exact coords, **Request Position** (force a fresh fix), **Traceroute** (see the relay path / whether a stranger's node carried it).
 - **Own location:** T-Deck **Plus** has GPS and self-locates (live distance/bearing). **Base** T-Deck has no GPS → set a fixed position; distance readouts are only meaningful while you're at that point.